getsentry/hackweek-servicegraph/README.md

 ## Reporting Connections

-To report connections one submits the edges between nodes in the graph.
+To report connections (edges)) one submits the edges between nodes in the graph.

 ```yaml
 POST /submit